 - File Explorer In Quick Access Or This PC Mode?

-- The Quick Access Folders In File Explorer.
+- The Quick Access Folders Area Of File Explorer.

-To open Windows File Explorer, left-click once on the File Explorer icon (the yellow folder) on your Taskbar.
+To open Windows File Explorer in both Windows 10 & 11, left-click once on the File Explorer icon (the yellow folder) on your Taskbar.

 Or you can use a keyboard shortcut.
-Press the Windows key and the letter E.
+Press the Windows key and the letter E on your keyboard.